Twins vs. Dodgers Player Props Betting Odds

-Byron Buxton and Freddie Freeman are two of the players with prop bets available when the Minnesota Twins and the Los Angeles Dodgers square off at Dodger Stadium on Monday (beginning at 10:10 PM ET).
+Player prop betting options for Freddie Freeman, Byron Buxton and others are available in the Los Angeles Dodgers-Minnesota Twins matchup at Dodger Stadium on Tuesday, starting at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!